21 May 2015

 MILTON KEYNES, UK, May 21 2015 – Beef Expo saw the launch of a major new industry-wide initiative aimed at improving the health of the nation’s youngstock.

-The ‘Keeping Britain’s Youngstock Healthy’ campaign – orchestrated and driven by MSD Animal Health (known as Merck Animal Health in the US and Canada) – will help farmers, vets, the animal health trade and other industry stakeholders cut the alarming youngstock losses suffered by the British cattle sector.
+The ‘Keeping Britain’s Youngstock Healthy’ campaign – orchestrated and driven by MSD Animal Health (a division of Merck & Co., Inc., Kenilworth, NJ, USA.) – will help farmers, vets, the animal health trade and other industry stakeholders cut the alarming youngstock losses suffered by the British cattle sector.